microsoft/Medical-Imaging-AI-RSNA-2021-Demo/README.md

 These are the ways to contribute:
 * [Submit bugs](https://github.com/microsoft/Medical-Imaging-AI-RSNA-2021-Demo/issues) and help us verify fixes as they are checked in.
 * Review the [source code changes](https://github.com/microsoft/Medical-Imaging-AI-RSNA-2021-Demo/pulls).

+Contact our team at medimagingaiinfo@microsoft.com for any additional questions.